-School Profile (School Year 2016-17)
+School Profile (School Year 2017-18)

 Liberty Ranch High School is located in Sacramento County, just outside the northeast boundary of Galt, California.
 It serves both a rural and suburban population and was built in response to overcrowding at its sister school, Galt High School, when a building boom began in the 1990's and the early 2000's.
-Liberty Ranch High School opened on August 18th, 2009 with an initial student population of 589 students; 345 9th graders and 244 10th graders.
-For the 2015-2016 school year we had a CBED's student count of 1,170.
-Currently for the 2016-2017 school year, we have an enrollment of 1,185 students.
+Liberty Ranch High School opened on August 18th, 2009.
 The students enrolling in Liberty Ranch High School come from four different feeder schools from four different districts.
 These students come from a varied background, from living on farms and dairies, to federally subsidized housing, to homes ranging in a price range well above \$500,000 and reflect the surrounding areas diversity.
-Fifty percent of our students are qualified for free meals.